Q2 2022: SPI Spotlight - Sean Callaway

 What drew you to private equity real estate?

-“Initially, I was drawn to the industry partly on account of the tangibility of the asset class,” Sean states.
+“Initially, I was drawn to the industry partly on account of the tangibility of the asset class,” Sean stated.
 “In the hedge fund industry, you’re effectively selling an idea of what you predict the market might do, which can change on a daily basis, sometimes dramatically.
 But real estate is something that can be seen and touched, and as it relates to apartments, involves ownership in cash-flow generating assets.
 It’s been a welcome landscape change, and it’s an industry with a longer-term, smoother trajectory.”
 Sean professes that he used his “macro brain” to make the career pivot in view of the fact that the industry not only allowed him to still do much of what he enjoyed and excelled at, but he also favored the long-term outlook for real estate in an inflationary environment.
 “I also wanted to grow professionally and grow with a company,” Sean adds.
 “Private equity firms are often on the smaller side in terms of headcount, and that’s something I’ve appreciated in my career thus far –– This type of close-knit, team-oriented environment is one of the many reasons I love being at SPI as we continue growing.”

 “Real estate is something that can be seen and touched…